sandstorm/serious-game-legacy/app/DistributionPackages/MyVendor.AwesomeNeosProject/Resources/Public/Fonts/Icons.md

 ### Adding changed icon font to neos

+* if you want to add new icons note that we used font awesome icons in the past
 * export icons in icomoon and download the zip file
 * move the new font files to `Public/Fonts`
 * override the `Public/Fonts/selection.json` with the new one